the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 Copy all the digital scans up to the correct directly, including the contact sheet photo. if you have RAW+JPG, copy them both.
 Darktable can be set to ignore JPGs, which we will do later.

+# The Digital Darkroom - Effective working in Darktable

-# Import the images
+# Import and local copy

 Once you have Darktable up and running, the next thing to do is to import the folders that contain your negatives scans.
 This is a simply process of importing a folder.
 You will notice a little checkbox about 'ignore JPG files', which you should check if you want to use your RAW images.

 If you stored your scans on your NAS at home and wish to process them on a laptop away from home then there is a fantastic feature to support this in Darktable.
 It offers the ability to 'copy images locally'.
 As it says, this creates local copies of the master folders and will keep the masters automatically in sync with all your changes whenever your laptop is reconnected to your home network.

 When you are done with editing, simply select the 'resync local copy' option for the images.
 I do most of my digital processing during my commute on a train with my laptop.
 This feature is invaluable to me and I strongly recommend you use it if you will be working in the same way.

 If you use this local copy feature and Darktable hangs during startup, it may be because linux is struggling to find your network drives.
 To cleanly mount and unmount your network, simply use these commands.
 Once the connection is removed or re-added as appropriate, then restart Darktable and it will work again.

 To remove a connection when on the move: `sudo umount -l /media/yourNasName`

 To re-add a conection when you return home: `sudo mount -a`

 # Process the scans